 No Thousand Island dressing here.
-For times when you crave body-loving greens, these salad bars in Singapore have got you covered
+For crunch times when you crave body-loving greens, pop by any of these salad bars in Singapore.

 Wondering where to get your healthy lunch fix?
 At these amazing salad joints in Singapore, you’ll enjoy a nourishing yet delicious meal – no rabbit food here, we promise.
-Most of these are located right in the heart of the city, and some even offer office delivery, online ordering and phone booking for all you busy bees!
+Most of these are located right in the heart of the city, and some even offer delivery services for all you busy bees!

 Kitchen by Food Rebel